 This heightened attention not only keeps trial participants safe, it can provide other benefits.
-There have been some studies showing that patients in a clinical trial—regardless of which arm they are enrolled— might have better outcomes than you might expect for patients not enrolled on a clinical trial, possibly because they are being managed and monitored that much more closely.
+There have been some studies showing that patients in a clinical trial—regardless of which arm they are enrolled in—might have better outcomes than might be expected for patients not enrolled on a clinical trial, possibly because they are being managed and monitored that much more closely.

 Will It Work?